drninkeo/webserver-time/README.md

 The following variables can be changed in the header of the screenshot.js:

-    showTimeOnPhone = true; // Set to true to enable display on mobile, false to hide it
+    showTimeOnPhone = true; // Set to true to enable display on mobile, false to hide it VerticalCorrection = '0'; 	// Pixel value for vertical correction of the time display (e.g., 80, -100 / default = 0)
+    HorizontalCorrection = '0'; 	// Pixel value for horizontal correction of the time display (e.g., 50, -60 / default = 0)

 ## Important notes:

 - A switch in the header of the script can be used to toggle the time display on mobile devices on and off
+- Move the time display to an individual position using variables in the header
 - Click on the time display to switch beetween UTC, Local Time and UTC & Local Time

 ![image](https://github.com/user-attachments/assets/bfcc70ed-2d5d-4ddc-bc0a-de1c07c9bae5)